php-fig/fig-standards/proposed/simplecache.md

      * Persisting a set of key => value pairs in the cache, with an optional TTL.
      *
      * @param array|Traversable         $items An array of key => value pairs for a multiple-set operation.
-     * @param null|integer|DateInterval $ttl   Optional.
+     * @param null|int|DateInterval $ttl   Optional.
 The amount of seconds from the current time that the item will exist in the cache for.
      *                                         If this is null then the cache backend will fall back to its own default behaviour.
      *
      * @return bool True on success and false on failure